Last revised August 2024

 Interim appointments provide important continuity in times of change and must be reviewed and approved by the Provost’s Office.
 Authority to name “acting” officers is delegated to the deans and directors within the limits of the requirement for two-level review.

-Appointment is a fully formal process, involving the processing of an appointment, assignment in the budget, and action by the BoT.
+Appointment is a fully formal process, involving the processing of an appointment, assignment in the budget, and action by the Board of Trustees.
 The appointment process is used when the acting position is to be defined for an extended period, typically longer than two months, and there is a need to formalize some budgetary aspect, such as an administrative increment.
 Appointments require prior approval of the Provost using the documentary basis defined below.

 Designation is an informal means for identifying leadership in short-term situations, typically a few days to two months, when there is no need to assign a budgetary increment and when there may not be a full transfer of authority.
 Executive officers, including deans, reporting directly to the Provost may designate acting officers as necessary for their own positions.
 Designations require prior approval only if they extend beyond 10 business days.
 A brief letter specifying the term of designation greater than 10 business days and the reason for it must be submitted for the Provost’s review.
 Deans and directors are encouraged to follow this same policy with respect to executive officers reporting to them.